dmakarau/GrowBitSharedDTO/README.md

-# HabitTrackerAppSharedDTO
+# GrowBitSharedDTO

-A Swift Package Manager library providing shared Data Transfer Objects (DTOs) for the Habit Tracker application.
+A Swift Package Manager library providing shared Data Transfer Objects (DTOs) for the GrowBit application.

 ## Overview

-This package contains common DTOs used for communication between the iOS client and backend server components of the Habit Tracker app.
+This package contains common DTOs used for communication between the iOS client and backend server components of the GrowBit app.

 ## Requirements